IS-700.A - National Incident Management System (NIMS), An Introduction

 - Private Sector

 Individuals should participate in their community’s outreach programs that promote and support individual and community preparedness (e.g., public education, training sessions, demonstrations).
-These programs should include preparedness of those with special needs.
+These programs should include preparedness of those with access and functional needs.

 Preparedness organizations provide coordination for emergency management and incident response activities before an incident or scheduled event.